Version Control with Git¶

 Working with a remote (GitHub)¶

-When the project lives on GitHub:
+If the project already lives on GitHub, clone it:

 git clone https://github.com/owner/repo.git # download the repo from GitHub